asu-cis-capstone/lovingpaw/README.md

 # Overview

+The Loving Paw is a small business that sells products advocating animal adoption and rescue and donates a portion of the proceeds to the charity "Animals For Athletes".
+Currently the website is composed piecemeal of various services around the web including Wordpress and Etsy.

 Our development team will add value to the Loving Paw by:

   Centralizing the following items to the client's domain (thelovingpaw.com): Shopping Cart, Blog, Site Forum (optional)